 For the most part, PMX automatically takes care of the details of defining beams: selecting which notes are beamed together, and setting the angle, direction, height, and multiplicity (the number of bars along the top or bottom).
 However, one may define a forced beam-which overrides PMX's selection of which notes are beamed together-by surrounding the included notes with [and], being certain to separate these commands and their options from the included note commands with spaces.
-One may also wish to edit certain features of a beam even when PMX's grouping decision would otherwise be acceptable; here again the beamed notes must be set apart with [and].
+One may also wish to edit certain features of a beam even when u or 1 will override PMX's selection of the direction of the beam, while f will flip it from whatever PMX decided.

+PMX's grouping decision would otherwise be acceptable; here again the beamed notes must be set apart with [and].